-(m) Use of Estimates
+(o) Use of Estimates

-The preparation of consolidated financial statements in conformity with the basis of accounting described in (a) above requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the year.
-The principal estimates used in the preparation of these financial statements are the determination of the liability for post-retirement benefits and the estimated useful life of tangible capital assets.
+The preparation of consolidated financial statements in conformity with the basis of accounting described in Note 1 (a) above requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the year.
+Accounts subject to significant estimates include the determination of the liability for post-retirement benefits and the estimated useful life of tangible capital assets.
 Actual results could differ from these estimates.

-(n) Property Tax Revenue
+(p) Property Tax Revenue

-Under Public Sector Accounting Standards, the entity that determines and sets the tax levy records the revenue in the financial statements, which in the case of the Board, is the Province of Ontario.
-As a result, property tax revenue received from the municipalities is recorded as part of Provincial legislative grants.
+Under Canadian Public Sector Accounting Standards, the entity that determines and sets the tax levy records the revenue in the financial statements, which in the case of the Board, is the Province of Ontario.
+As a result, property tax revenue received from the municipalities is recorded as part of Provincial Legislative Grants.